fokoid/mws-restaurant/README.md

 grunt
 ```

+After this build step the site can be served from `./public/`.
+A simple Express
-A simple Express static webserver is provided in `server.js`.
-To run the site on
+static webserver is provided for convenience.
+To serve the site on
 `localhost:3000`, run
 ```
 yarn start